 Recently (February 2022), Morgan Stanley revealed a handful of wealth management accounts were breached by fraudsters using the vishing technique.
 Morgan Stanley’s own systems were not compromised, however, customers were duped into revealing personal details to who they believed was a bank employee.
 The fraudsters were able to spoof their caller ID to gain the trust of the customers; once they gained access to accounts, money transfers were made to the fraudsters' own accounts.

 Many online users expect advanced security protocols to be used by eCommerce merchants and financial institutions, however, the same expectation should be applied to all online users.
-Practicing good digital hygiene is essential to severely impacting the success rates of all social engineering attacks, and indeed, any types of online fraud.
+Practising good digital hygiene is essential to severely impact the success rates of all social engineering attacks, and indeed, any type of online fraud.
 So what are some common steps the average user should take to ensure their online security?
 Aside from education, understanding what social engineering attacks are, and how they are orchestrated, there are some additional steps you can take to make a fraudster's aim of defrauding you that little bit harder.
-The more savvy you are, the likelihood of failure for the fraudster.
+The savvier you are, the likelihood of failure for the fraudster.